xiaogang00/MATPO-PR/README.md

    - Generates high-level plan and decomposes it into subtasks
    - Delegates subtasks to worker agents
    - Synthesizes worker responses into final answer
+   - We compute intermediate rewards after every sub-agent invocation by measuring the accuracy of the partial answer (made according to the available information).

 2. **Worker Agent**:
    - Receives subtask with worker-specific system prompt